Darvin Ham just wants to help LeBron James stay healthy and get stronger as the playoffs approach

-The last two season for LeBron James have featured MVP-level performances when he’s on the court.
+The last two seasons for LeBron James have featured MVP-level performances when he’s on the court.
 In 2020-21, he was firmly in the debate for the best player in the league halfway through the season.
-This past year, he nearly led the league in scoring in one of the most prolific seasons as a scorer in his career.
+This past year, he nearly led the league in scoring in one of the most prolific offensive seasons of his career.

 But perhaps more notably, both seasons featured injuries to LeBron that cut his year short.
 In total across the two seasons, LeBron played 101 of a possible 164 games.
-While he’s still defeating Father Time, the margin of victory is smaller and smaller each year.
+While he’s still defeating Father Time, the margin of victory has gotten smaller and smaller each year.

 It makes sense, then, that one of Darvin Ham’s main priorities as new head coach is to preserve LeBron.
 At his introductory press conference, Ham spoke about his focus with LeBron this season.